suyash-sneo/rendezgo/README.md

-# rendez
+# rendezgo

-Distributed slot ownership for Go services without a central manager.
-Each node runs the same control loops, competes for leases in Redis, and uses weighted rendezvous hashing (HRW) to decide who _should_ own every `(topic, slot)` pair.
+Distributed workload ownership for Go services without a central manager.
+Each node runs the same control loops, competes for leases in Redis, and uses weighted rendezvous hashing (HRW) to decide who _should_ own every `(workload, unit)` pair.
 No hard steals: healthy leases are left alone and ownership changes only through expiry or voluntary handoff.

 ## Quickstart